-How to Request Your Ohio Driving Records
+How to Request Your Ohio Driving Records?

 Replace a Lost Title in California

 If you need to obtain your personal driving records in Ohio, you will have to pay a visit to the Ohio BMV.
 Your driving record provides a history of all your violations, accidents and tickets issued over the past few years.
 In Ohio, it is officially called an abstract of driving record.
-It is very similar to a credit report and employers or insurance companies may request your driving records for screening from the BMV for verification purposes.
+It is very similar to a credit report; employers or insurance companies may request your driving records for screening from the BMV for verification purposes.

 National Driver Register